 Estimated Final Price: $570-$650

-Expect to be able to get 60-100+ FPS in most titles at a tweaked high setting.
-The 16GB of RAM is going to be great for a bit of higher performance and multi-tasking with this rig.
+You should expect to be able to get 60-100+ FPS in most titles at a tweaked high setting at 1080p with this build.

 How To Build This $600 Gaming PC